 You can see the incredibly beautiful vineyards above Beutelsbach, with wildflowers planted between the rows, here.
 They will take your breath away.

-Germany, located in a strategically important location with the Rhine River as it’s east border, and also bordering France, was anything but a peaceful location.
+Germany, located in a strategically important location with the Rhine River at its east border, and also bordering France, was anything but a peaceful location.